preshy59/readme_generator/USERREADME.md

 "
 <!-- USAGE EXAMPLES -->
 ## Usage
-prompt in the console through the means of node.js, based on the answer that the user provide in terms of the generated
+"To be able to use the project the user have to type in answer to various information that is to be listed in the console when prompt.
+At the end of the question, the user can view the answer provided through the generated readme.md file"

 <!-- DEMO ON HOW THE PROJECT WORKS -->
 ## Demo